vishichoudhary/vishichoudhary.github.io/_posts/2018-10-19-Code-And-Gaming.md

     Extra cheese :-)

         hibernate will kind of shutdown your pc and you have to press power button again to boot into windows.
         A lazy person never wanna do that, so I have tweaked my hibernation little bit.
-Here's how you can do the same open ``/etc/systemd/sleep.conf.d/hibernatemode.conf`` file and
+        Here is how you can do the same open ``/etc/systemd/sleep.conf.d/hibernatemode.conf`` file and

         edit *from*